drac94/react-auth-code-input/README.md

 | `placeholder`        | String                  | Displays a placeholder in all the inputs.                   |                | Since version 3.2.0                              |

 ## Changelog

 ### 3.2.1

+- Block tab if current code position is not filled
+- Added possibility to pass a value prop

+### 3.2.1